A Close Shave: Safety Razors vs. Disposable Razors

 Another big concern with shaving is pure waste.
 Throwing away an entire razor every week or two may not affect you personally, but you don’t exactly have to be a giant hippy to start feeling a little guilty after awhile.
 A lot of razor blades come in a small plastic case with a slot for the used ones.
 This lets you safely store and throw them away, with much less waste than tossing a whole razor out.
 This isn’t really a tangible benefit, but if you can save money and minimize your environmental impact, why wouldn’t you?

 Shaving with a safety razor is a unique experience.
 It definitely takes some getting used to, but once you do, it’s worth the effort.
 Safety razors require a lot less pressure than disposables.
 You’ll need to use a lighter touch.
 They’re designed to protect you from cutting yourself too badly, but if you push that blade into your skin like it’s a Mach 3, you’re going to hurt yourself.

 But if you take your time and learn how much pressure to use, you’ll give yourself the closest shave you’ve ever had.
 You’ll throw a party just to invite people over to feel your face.
-You’ll catch yourself daydreaming about the texture of your own cheeks, and then remember they’re your cheeks and you can rub them whenever you want to, and then you’ll do it, and it’ll be the greatest moment of your day.
+You’ll catch yourself daydreaming about the texture of your own cheeks.
+But then you’ll remember they’re your cheeks, and you can rub them whenever you want.
+And then you’ll do it, and it’ll be the greatest moment of your day.

-Using a safety razor is a perfect hat trick.
-It’s cheaper, it’s better for the environment, and it’s a better shave.
+Using a safety razor is a perfect hat-trick.
+It’s cheaper, it’s better for the environment, and it provides a better shave than a disposable razor.
 There’s no reason not to go for it.